w3c/wai-coga/guide/helpful/complex-information.md

 ## How It Helps

-This Pattern builds on WCAG Success Criteria related to presenting help to ensure users are effectively supported in understanding complex content.
+This Pattern builds on help related WCAG Success Criteria to ensure users are effectively supported in understanding complex content.

 Users should be able understand the content they find and successfully complete described tasks without requiring further external assistance.
 If content is sufficiently complex then it may be inaccessible without the provision of additional supporting help.